10 Common Questions from Children with Grief

 Conclusion

-• Grieving children may have many questions for you.
-Let them know that you are available to answer whatever questions they may have that you have an answer for.
+• Children may have many questions for you.
+Let them know that you are available to answer whatever questions they may have that you have an answer for and if you don’t have an answer you will try your best to find an answer.

 • Provide a safe and non-judgmental space for them to ask questions.